Ajnabia

 Ajnabia (meaning "stranger" or "foreigner") is a genus of lambeosaurine hadrosaur from the Late Cretaceous (Maastrichtian) of Morocco.
-It is the first definitive hadrosaur from Africa, and is thought to be related to European dinosaurs like Arenysaurus.
-The discovery of Ajnabia came as a surprise to the paleontologists who found it, because Africa was isolated by water from the rest of the world during the Cretaceous, such that hadrosaurs were assumed to have been unable to reach the continent.
-The animal is relatively small; assuming it represents an adult it would be one of the smallest if not the smallest known hadrosaurids.
+It is the first definitive hadrosaur from Africa and is thought to be related to European hadrosaurs like Adynomosaurus and Pararhabdodon.
+The discovery of Ajnabia came as a surprise to the paleontologists who found it because Africa was isolated by water from the rest of the world during the Cretaceous, such that hadrosaurs were assumed to have been unable to reach the continent.

 Discovery and naming

 Ajnabia was recovered from the Late Maastrichtian strata of the phosphate mines at Sidi Chennane, in Khouribga Province, Morocco.
 Recovered elements include most of the left maxilla and part of the right, and a fragment of the right dentary.
-The name Ajnabia derives from the Arabic ajnabi, meaning "stranger" or "foreigner", referring to the animal as part of a dinosaur lineage that immigrated to Africa from elsewhere.
+The name Ajnabia derives from the Arabic أجنبي (ajnabi), meaning "strange" or "foreign", referring to the animal as part of a dinosaur lineage that immigrated to Africa from elsewhere.
 The type and only species is A. odysseus, referring to the Greek hero and legendary sea voyager Odysseus.

+Description

+As preserved, the incomplete maxilla is 15.6 cm long, with the anterior (toward the front) and dorsal (toward the top) edges broken.
+When complete, it may have been around 19–20 cm long.
+23 alveoli (tooth sockets) are preserved in the maxilla.
+Ajnabia is a small hadrosaur, similar in size to its contemporary relative Minqaria, which is estimated to have reached 3.5 m in total body length.

+Classification

+In their 2021 phylogenetic analysis, Longrich et al. recovered Ajanbia as the sister taxon to Blasisaurus, a hadrosaur from the Arén Formation of Spain.
+Their results supported a clade including all European hadrosaurids in addition to Ajnabia within the Lambeosaurinae, which the authors named the Arenysaurini, defined as the taxa more closely related to Arenysaurus than Tsintaosaurus, Parasaurolophus, or Lambeosaurus.

+In a separate analysis in 2022, Ramírez-Velasco did not recover an arenysaurin clade; instead, these taxa were distributed throughout the Lambeosaurinae.
+Ajnabia was found to be the sister taxon to Pararhabdodon within the Tsintaosaurini, which also included the European Adynomosaurus and Asian Tsintaosaurus.
+Arenysaurus and Blasisaurus were found to be within the Lambeosaurini, and Canardia as the sister taxon to Corythosauria.
+These results are displayed in the cladogram below, with European taxa ('arenysaurins') highlighted.